 Once a cytometer is integrated with a vehicle, "adaptive sampling" could be used to conserve power and telemetry bandwidth, turning on the instrument only when there is likely something interesting to sample.
 Zhang et al (2010) describe water sampling of thin phytoplankton layers by MBARI’s Dorado AUV.
 The AUV flies a vertical saw-tooth profile through regions that may contain layers, and their algorithm triggers a water sampling bottle when fluorescence and backscattering sensors indicate that the vehicle is moving through the center of a layer.
 Godin et al (2012) describe an algorithm to track moving patches of phytoplankton.
 The algorithm adjusts vehicle speed, heading and depth based on the chlorophyll signal from an onboard fluorometer, enabling the vehicle to remain near the centroid of the phytoplankton patch as it drifts with the current.
 The algorithm could be adapted to power on a cytometer only when the vehicle is in a patch, e.g. to allow the instrument to capture the growth and decline of microbes with time.

 Some applications require real-time telemetry of cytometer data to shore, e.g. to issue health warnings in case of a harmful algal bloom.
 But many cytometers generate gigabytes of raw data each day, and telemetry of this data volume is problematic.
 In coastal regions the vehicle may use a 3G/4G cell modem, but beyond 100 km from shore an Iridium satellite link (2400 bps, compressed) may be the only option (Kocak and Clark, 2013), although faster satellite links may be available in the near future.
 These slow links can result in very long transmission times, high modem energy consumption, high airtime costs, and long surface times for autonomous vehicles.
 Instead of telemetering the entire dataset, onboard processing could return a brief data summary.
 In the case of cytometer fluorescence and scattering data, onboard cluster analysis could produce a simple list of detected taxa and their abundance(Aghaeepour et al, 2013).
-Alternatively Li (1997) describes a “cytometric diversity index" in the form of a few floating point numbers that is calculated based on light scattering and chlorophyll fluorescence, and can be used to estimate the structure of phytoplankton communities in real-time, e.g. to track blooms or biological fronts.
+Alternatively, Li (1997) describes a “cytometric diversity index" in the form of a few floating point numbers that is calculated based on light scattering and chlorophyll fluorescence, and can be used to estimate the structure of phytoplankton communities in real-time, e.g. to track blooms or biological fronts.
 In the case of image data, Sosik and Olsen (2007) describe image processing "machine learning" software that classifies individual phytoplankton cells to the genus or species level, based on size, shape, symmetry, texture and other characteristics.
 Their software currently runs on shore-side machines, but they hope to adapt it to the smaller processors on autonomous vehicles.

 <<H1>>Acknowledgements